-A quorate meeting of the Board of Directors will have to approve the issue of notices convening the members’ and creditors’ meetings required by statute to place the Company into CVL, nominate someone to act as chairman at the meeting of creditors and state which Directors are to verify a statement of affairs on behalf of the Company by completing a statement of truth.
+A quorate meeting of the Board of Directors will have to approve the issue of notices convening the Members’ Meeting and Creditors’ Decision Procedure required by statute to place the Company into CVL, nominate someone to act as chair at the meeting of Members and Decision of Creditors and state which Directors are to verify a statement of affairs on behalf of the Company by completing a statement of truth.

 We will provide standard minutes that include resolutions that, among other matters, will approve pre-appointment fees and appoint the Insolvency Practitioner to assist with the convening of the statutory meetings.

-Notices have to be issued to members and creditors within statutory timescales convening meetings to wind up the Company voluntarily, appoint a liquidator and (creditors only) authorise the payment of any outstanding pre-liquidation fees incurred in connection with preparing the Statement of Affairs and convening the meeting of creditors from the assets of the Company.
+Notices have to be issued to Members and Creditors within statutory timescales convening meetings / decision procedures to wind up the Company voluntarily, appoint a liquidator and (creditors only) authorise the payment of any outstanding pre-liquidation fees incurred in connection with preparing the Statement of Affairs and convening the meeting of creditors from the assets of the Company.

 The Directors nominated by the meeting will be required to prepare a statement of affairs on behalf of the Company.
 We will assist you in preparing a draft statement of affairs from information that the Board provides, but it remains the Board’s statement, and those who verify the accuracy of its contents by completing a statement of truth will be ultimately responsible for any false disclosure or omission.
 The statement is sent to creditors in advance of the deemed consent procedure or the virtual meeting and is lodged at Companies House.

-The Director nominated to chair the meeting of creditors will be required to provide information for inclusion in a report to the meeting.
-Although we will assist in the drafting of the report, it remains your report and the nominated chairman may have to answer questions raised by creditors in response to any disclosure made in it.
+The Director nominated to chair the Creditors Decision Procedure will be required to provide information for inclusion in a report to the meeting.
+Although we will assist in the drafting of the report, it remains the Director's report and the nominated chair may have to answer questions raised by creditors in response to any disclosure made in it.

 A meeting of shareholders is then held pursuant to section 84 of the Insolvency Act 1986.
 The meeting considers a special resolution that the company cannot, by reason of its liabilities exceeding its assets, continue its business and that it is advisable to wind up.
 The special resolution requires a majority of 75% of those present and voting in person or by proxy.
 The shareholders also nominate a liquidator.
 This requires an ordinary resolution passed by a simple majority of more than 50% of those present and voting.

-Where there is a holder of a qualifying floating charge, before a company passes a resolution for voluntary winding up, it must receive notice of 5 working days.
+Where there is a holder of a qualifying floating charge or a company is registered with the Financial Conduct Authority or Prudential Regulation Authority, before a company passes a resolution for voluntary winding up, it must receive notice of 5 working days.

 The creditors are then given the opportunity to consider the appointment of an insolvency practitioner either by deemed consent procedure or by holding a virtual meeting of creditors.
 Depending on which process may be appropriate detailed below is the procedure for both: